bseltz-cohesity/scripts/powershell/expireOldArchives/README.md

 * -vip: Cohesity cluster to connect to
 * -username: Cohesity username (e.g. admin)
 * -domain: (optional) Active Directory domain (defaults to 'local')
+* -jobName: (optional) Name of protection job to expire archives from (default is all jobs)
 * -target: (optional) narrow scope to a specific archive target
 * -olderThan: show/expire snapshots older than this many days
 * -expire: (optional) expire the snapshots (if omitted, the script will only show what 'would' be expired)